Welcome Message from the Director

 Neelangi joined the Valente Center at Bentley University in 2019.
 Her career has involved being engaged in academia, international government and industry for 15 years.
 She brings her passion for education, administration and mentoring to Bentley University and has degrees in Communications from Illinois State University and Oklahoma State university.
 Neelangi's other passions involves her family, culinary arts and helping within her community.

 Samantha joined the Valente Center at Bentley University as the Undergraduate Student Research Manager in 2021.
 She is a junior pursuing a degree in Finance with minors in Sociology and Law.
 At Bentley, Samantha is a senator on student government, undergraduate faculty senate representative, and a member of Delta Sigma Pi.
 Samantha’s outside interests involve hiking and community service.

 Valente Center Advisory Board

-The Valente center’s advisory board meets twice a year, advises on programs and budget, and review faculty fellowship and student research assistant applications.
+The Valente Center’s advisory board meets twice a year, advises on programs and budget, and review faculty fellowship and student research assistant applications.
 The advisory board is made up of one representative from each arts and sciences department, and enables the center to transmit questions back to those departments for discussion.
 Membership is voluntary and rotating.

-2018-19 Advisory Board
+2021-2022 Advisory Board